 Additionally, additive-free frozen fruits and vegetables are just as nutritious as their fresh counterparts.

 While canned goods are often very high in sodium, there are low-sodium and no-salt-added options available.
 To find the most healthful options, check out our tips for reading a nutrition label.

 How To Cut Back On Highly Processed Foods

 One of the smartest ways to improve your health is to avoid all highly processed foods and adopt a whole-food, plant-based diet, rich in fruits, vegetables, whole grains, and legumes, with some lightly processed ingredients such as whole grain pasta and tofu.

 If you’re not ready to commit to a lifestyle transformation, simply opting for more whole plant foods and fewer of the ultra-processed foods can make a real impact on your health.

 “Start simple.
 Begin by adding something ‘whole’ to each meal,” Davis says.
 “For example, add a piece of fresh fruit to your breakfast meal, a few raw veggies to your lunch, and some steamed greens or other fresh veggies to your dinner.”

 “Next, begin swapping out highly processed for lightly or even moderately processed foods,” Davis suggests.
 “Instead of a sweet ready-to-eat breakfast cereal, select something like muesli or shredded wheat.
 Gradually, start making your own muesli or cooked grains for breakfast.
 Instead of white bread or white rice, select whole grain bread and brown, red, or black rice.”

-Davis also recommends picking at least one whole-food, plant-based recipe to try each week, whether a soup, salad, baked good, or entree.
+Davis also recommends picking at least one whole-food, plant-based vegan recipe to try each week, whether a soup, salad, baked good, or entree.